-The customs export declaration requirements currently in place for exports of excise goods between the UK and non-EU countries will extend to movements between GB and the EU after the end of the transition period.
+The customs export declaration requirements currently in place for exports of excise goods between the UK and non-EU countries extend to movements between GB and the EU following the end of the transition period.

-This means that from January 2021, businesses exporting excise goods from GB to the EU will need to complete a customs export declaration.
+This means that businesses exporting excise goods from GB to the EU need to complete a customs export declaration.
 This can be a full or simplified declaration and will include exports to the EU.

-Businesses will be able to reclaim the UK excise duty paid on exports of excise goods from GB to the EU.
+Businesses are able to reclaim the UK excise duty paid on exports of excise goods from GB to the EU.

-They will also be able to move excise goods to the place of exportation under duty suspension as they can now.
+They are also able to move excise goods to the place of exportation under duty suspension as they can now.
 To do so they must move from the exporter's warehouse to the place of export on the Excise Movement and Control System (EMCS).
-EMCS will continue to operate but solely for internal UK duty suspended movements, including movements from the warehouse to the port.
+EMCS will continue to operate but solely for internal UK duty-suspended movements, including movements from the warehouse to the port.
 This will require changes to the EMCS system.

-Existing rest of the world rules regarding evidence of export will apply to exports from GB to the EU.
+Existing rest of the world rules regarding evidence of export applies to exports from GB to the EU.